shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - Braw, Elisabeth. *God's Spies: The Stasi's Cold War Espionage Campaign inside the Church.* Lion, 2019.
 - Burgess, John P. *The East German Church and the End of Communism.* Oxford University Press, 1997.
 - Tyndale, Wendy. *Protestants in Communist East Germany: In the Storm of the World.* Ashgate, 2010.
+- Eckart. *The Evangelical Church in Berlin and the Soviet zone of Germany.* trans.
+Lynch, Patrick.
+1959.
 #### Kirche im Dritten Reich
 - Bergen, Doris L. *Twisted Cross: The German Christian Movement in the Third Reich.* University of North Carolina Press, 1996.
 ### Church and State, Church and Culture